District Background | Council Recap | Survey Said | Get the Facts | Follow the Process | Newsroom | Buzz | Videos | Photos

 • Install wind vane

-Crews installed the tie-down cable for the pedestrian/bicycle bridge on June 13, 2019.
-Cable installation will be ongoing throughout the summer.
 There are 43 total cables including one tie-down cable, two main suspension cables, two restrainer cables and 38 hanger cables.

 The cables were fabricated in Italy (one of only three companies in the world that produces the type of suspension cables needed for our unique “S” curve bridge).
 Then, the cables were extensively tested in Germany, before being shipped to the United States.